-- What will you do to expand access to quailty, affordable child care? - What is your position on paid leave to give families time to bond with their babies and - care for loved ones with serious ilnesses? - What is your position on expanding the Child Tax Credit and making it fully refundable to help provide safe housing, nutritious foods, adequate clothing and diapers?
+- What will you do to expand access to quailty, affordable child care? - What is your position on paid leave to give families time to bond with their babies and care for loved ones with serious ilnesses? - What is your position on expanding the Child Tax Credit and making it fully refundable?
+What will you do to help provide safe housing, nutritious foods, adequate clothing and diapers?